-This style of Thai Yoga Therapy reduces stress, relieves pain and supports the body’s natural ability to heal itself, both physically and emotionally.
+This kind of bodywork can be very relaxing and highly therapeutic for many health conditions including back issues, muscle strains or osteoarthritis.
+It reduces stress, relieves pain and supports the body’s natural ability to heal itself, both physically and emotionally.

 Uniquely adapted to the needs of a contemporary Western clientele, this ancient form of healing from the East employs a variety of techniques in a complete, balanced and deeply therapeutic system.

-It can also enhance immune function, boost levels of endorphins and serotonin - the body's natural painkillers and mood regulators - and increase blood circulation.
+The work can enhance immune function by increasing blood circulation and boosting levels of endorphins and serotonin, the body's natural painkillers and mood regulators.

 Those with anxiety, depression or eating disorders can also take advantage of the positive effects on the mind that certain combinations of yoga and massage have been proven to have.

-Deeply committed to providing the utmost in care and compassion to his clients and students, Deon de Wet has been practicing and teaching Thai Yoga Massage/Therapy internationally for many years.
+Deeply committed to providing the utmost in care and compassion to his clients and students, he has been practicing and teaching Thai Yoga Massage/Therapy internationally since the early 2000’s.

-After thousands of hours of professional practice with rave reviews, he is still providing private treatments to a wide range of clients, many of whom have been attending regularly since he first began in 2002.
+After successful evaluation of hundreds of hours of practice treatments, he then began to offer professional sessions to private clients in Los Angeles and New York.
+And today, with rave reviews from thousands of hours of professional practice, he is still providing private treatments to a wide range of clients, many of whom have been attending regularly since he first began in 2002.

-The National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) has certified him as an Approved Provider of Continuing Education.
+Currently certified to practice Massage & Bodywork by the State of California, he has also been certified by the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) as an Approved Provider of Continuing Education.

-Deon is also sponsored by NCBTMB to teach New York LMTs continuing education that is accepted by the State of New York for license renewal.
+Deon is also sponsored by NCBTMB to teach New York Licensed Massage Therapists continuing education that is accepted by the State of New York for license renewal.